Bevy Version: | 0.9 | (outdated!) |

 This is a type that "imitates a system", behaving the same way as a

 system with various parameters would.
-All the same behaviors
+All the same behaviors like

-like queries, change detection, and
+queries, change detection, and even

 are available.
 You can use any system